duxsco/gentoo-installation/docs/index.md

 ## 1.4.
 Disk Layout

-ESPs each with their own EFI entry are created one for each disk.
-Except for ESP, Btrfs/mdadm RAID 1 is used for all other partitions with RAID 5, RAID 6 and RAID 10 being further options for `swap`.
+ESPs are created one for each disk.
+Except for them, [btrfs](https://btrfs.readthedocs.io/en/latest/mkfs.btrfs.html#profiles) or [mdadm](https://raid.wiki.kernel.org/index.php/Introduction#The_RAID_levels) based RAID 1 is used for all other partitions on a dual- or multi-disk setup with RAID 5, RAID 6 and RAID 10 being further options for the swap device.

 === "four disks"